G-code generation software for CNC foam cutter

 GosHawk Foam Parts

-It again like DevWing Foam needs a license to generate the g-code but if you enjoy building models that aren’t available then DevFus Foam2 is a must.
-I have a full instructional video series here
+Like DevWing Foam, DevFus Foam 2 requires a license to generate the G-code.
+However, if you enjoy building models that aren’t readily available, DevFus Foam 2 is a must-have.
+I have a full instructional video series available here

-In my opinion, you would soon get frustrated with JediCut and give up.
-I’m not being sponsored by DevCad who makes DevFus Foam this is just my honest opinion from using the software and the result you can achieve.
+In my opinion, you’d quickly become frustrated with Jedicut and likely give up.
+I’m not sponsored by DevCad, the maker of DevFus Foam—this is simply my honest opinion based on my experience using the software and the results it delivers.

-My Hawker Hurricane was built using DevFus Foam as you can see it looks just like a Hurricane and flies fantastic.
+For example, my Hawker Hurricane was built using DevFus Foam, and as you can see, it looks just like a Hurricane and flies fantastic.

 Finished at Last